Cutting the cost of raising a child

 Baby products don’t wear out very quickly and often aren't used for long.
 You can often bag a bargain by shopping for things second-hand (not to mention doing your bit to save the planet).

-Have a look at local selling pages on Facebook or your local NCT sales.
+Have a look at local selling pages on Facebook or your local National Childbirth Trust sales.
 If you have friends or family with children older than yours, ask if they have any products they’re not using anymore that you could have, buy or even borrow.

 Whatever you buy, just be sure to do your research and check it thoroughly for any safety issues.
 Be aware that car seats should never be bought second-hand, as it’s impossible to tell if they’ve been in a crash that has weakened the seat.

-Family and friends are likely to bring gifts for a new baby, so let them know what will be most useful for you.
+Family and friends are likely to bring gifts for a new baby, and again for your child’s birthdays as they grow older, so let them know what will be most useful for you.

 Encourage them to bring items that would make a difference to your day-to-day life – for example, picking out a baby sling in lieu of the latest popular toy.

-Amazon offers a free gift and 20% off when you set up a ‘Baby Wish List’.
+Amazon offers a free gift when you spend £20 on your ‘Baby Wish List’.

 Babies and young children are often happier to play with the wrapping paper and box than the carefully selected toy inside.
 So if you’re strapped for cash, make toys the first thing you cut back on.